Arch Venture Partners raises $400 million fund

-SAN FRANCISCO (Reuters) - Chicago-based Arch Venture Partners raised a $400 million fund to invest in early stage companies, the firm announced Wednesday, underscoring renewed investor confidence in the once moribund life sciences sector.
+SAN FRANCISCO, Aug 27 (Reuters) - Chicago-based Arch Venture Partners raised a $400 million fund to invest in early stage companies, the firm announced Wednesday, underscoring renewed investor confidence in the once moribund life sciences sector.

 The firm will deploy the cash in healthcare, energy and materials companies globally, it said.